Using the Driver from Java

 To establish a connection, the driver requires a connection URL and authentication properties, as detailed in the Driver URL and Properties section.
 Here’s the general structure for establishing a connection by using the JDBC driver.

-For property descriptions, see JWT Bearer Flow.
+For property descriptions, see Required Properties for JWT Bearer Flow.

 This section provides a concise Java example that demonstrates how to establish a connection, execute a query, process the results, and release resources.
-The example utilizes a PreparedStatement to execute a parameterized query, which helps prevent SQL injection vulnerabilities and can improve performance.
+The example uses a PreparedStatement to execute a parameterized query, which helps prevent SQL injection vulnerabilities and can improve performance.

 Before running this example:

-• Add the Salesforce Data Cloud JDBC driver and the SLF4j library (for logging) to your project’s classpath.
+• Add the Data 360 JDBC driver and the SLF4j library (for logging) to your project’s classpath.
 If you’re using Maven, include the appropriate dependencies in your pom.xml file.
 If you’re not using a build tool, manually download the JAR files for the JDBC driver and SLF4j, and add them to your project’s classpath.

-The example code demonstrates these steps.
+The example code demonstrates these steps:

 2. Prepare the SQL Statement: The connection.prepareStatement() method creates a PreparedStatement object.
 The SQL query in this example uses placeholders (?) to represent values that will be dynamically inserted later.
 This technique, known as parameterized querying, is crucial for preventing SQL injection vulnerabilities and can improve query performance.